heartfulbird/create-10k-nft-collection/STEPS.md

 - in `json/*` => "file_url" updated with ipfs url

 ### Upload Metas

+_NOTE: with START - END it EXTENDS METAS with CURRENT BATCH data_

 `npm run upload_metadata --start=1 --end=2`

 Result:
-- uploaded json files to IPFS
+- uploads json files to IPFS
 - creates `jsonMetas` with all the info ready to mint (ipfs to images and json files added)
 ```
 build